 SVEN JÜRGENSON (Estonia), Chair of the Second Committee (Economic and Financial), noted that his country was a small nation with few natural resources and a limited internal market.
 Yet the size of the country and enterprising spirit of the people had been a huge advantage in building up an information society with high quality services.
 When Estonia started building its information society about two decades ago, many in his country had no access to the Internet or the devices to use it.
 It required vision and strong leadership to invest in and adopt the information technology route.
 Both the public and private sectors understood the need to invest in positioning Estonia as an information society and integrate e‑governance solutions as they were created.
 Turning to the use of technology in achieving the Sustainable Development Goals, he said it would be vital to address security concerns and privacy.
 People would only use e‑solutions if they were safe, trustworthy and convenient.
 Innovative technologies offered unprecedented opportunities for implementing the Goals, but also required managing the risks of those technologies.

 AMINA J. MOHAMMED, Deputy Secretary‑General, said technological progress must be well managed to achieve the Sustainable Development Goals.
 She urged the international community to engage in partnerships to leverage the power of technology equitably.
 New technology could enhance food security, reduce waste and help local economies grow, among other advancements.
 In Zambia, the first virtual farmers market was piloted.
 Seed planting drones were tested and indirectly helped to mitigate climate change.
 Mobilized construction changed how roads were built and monitored across Africa and the developing world.
 Technology should not be used as a “silver bullet”, she said.
 Highlighting recent technological events hosted at the United Nations, she stressed that creativity and imagination of youth must be nurtured to create new solutions and reach the Sustainable Development Goals.
 The international community must also protect workers and help them adjust to technological advancements, close the digital divide and avoid exacerbating inequalities through proper education and training.
-Engaging Sofia the robot, she asked how the United Nations could ensure that all people benefited from technological advancements.
-In response, Sofia stated that AI could produce results with fewer resources.
+Engaging Sophia the robot, she asked how the United Nations could ensure that all people benefited from technological advancements.
+In response, Sophia stated that AI could produce results with fewer resources.
 Thus, AI could be leveraged to distribute the world’s existing resources, such as food and energy, in a more equitable manner.

 JENNIFER STRONG, Moderator of the discussion and Host of the Wall Street Journal’s “The Future of Everything” podcast, said today’s event aimed to show how technology was shaping society.
 Adding that she herself was not a technologist, she said it was all too easy to let someone else decide how technology affected our daily lives.
 But leaving technology to others would be neglecting the great challenges of the time.
 With her programme, she had assumed the responsibility of standing in for people who did not understand.
 Through storytelling, she hoped to bring more voices into the conversation, as if technology belonged to all.